But as a parent or guardian, you can use our trampolines for exercise as well!

 You may find that your diet is unbalanced, that you aren’t eating regularly enough or you’re not drinking nearly as much water as you should be.

-Many of us calorie count while trying to lose weight but taking this too far can undermine your workout regime.
+Many of us calorie count while trying to lose weight but taking this too far can undermine our workout regime.

-Ensure that you eat a small, light snack before exercise and that you're consuming adequate vegetables and protein afterwards.
+Ensure that you eat a small, light snack before exercise and that you're consuming adequate vegetables and protein afterward.